 may be fraught with unpredictable consequences and not add

-stability in Europe".
-Finally, the Russian minister stated,
+stability in Europe."
+Finally, the Russian minister said,

 what if NATO recognizes the US missile defense system being created in Europe